-Part A Part B Total

-2 Questions from each module.
-Total of 8 Questions, each carrying 3 marks Each question carries 9 marks.
-Two questions will be given from each module, out of which 1 question should be answered.
-Each question can have a maximum of 3 subdivisions.
-60

-(8x3 =24 marks) (4x9 = 36 marks)

-Course Outcomes (COs)
+Part A Part B Total • 2 Questions from each • Each question carries 9 marks. module. • Two questions will be given from each module, out • Total of 8 Questions, each of which 1 question should be answered.
+(0 carrying 3 marks • Each question can have a maximum of 3 00 subdivisions.
+(8x3 =24 marks) (4x9 = 36 marks) Course Outcomes (COs)

-Course Outcome CO1 To recall various steps in the speech production process К2 CO2 To summarise various speech processing approaches К2 CO3 To develop speech-processing applications in various domains К3 CO4 To analyse the speech processing model for audio perception K4
+Bloom's Knowledge Level (KL) CO1 To recall various steps in the speech production process K2 CO2 To summarise various speech processing approaches K2 CO3 To develop speech-processing applications in various domains К3 CO4 To analyse the speech processing model for audio perception K4